-Provost and Vice President for Academic and Student Affairs
+Paula O'Loughlin Provost and Senior Vice President of Academic and Student Affairs

 About Augsburg University

 At Augsburg University, we believe that graduate education should prepare gifted people for positions of leadership in their communities and places of work.
 Augsburg graduates will be able to demonstrate not only the mastery of a major field of study, but also the ability to apply critical thinking, problem solving, and advanced communication skills in a collaborative approach within that discipline, thereby engaging others with diverse perspectives in the work of advancing civic and global initiatives critical for a sustainable future.